CharltonC/chrome-css-selector-capture/ref/test-report.md

         ✓ should return false if viewport data has not been set set viewport Data
-        ✓ should set the Viewport Data (default: size + scroll data) ✓ should set the Viewport Data (scroll data only) set viewport state for Overlays' and other Offset elements ✓ should set the viewport state to true if it is partially in viewport ✓ should set the viewport state to false if it is partially in viewport
+        ✓ should set the Viewport Data (default: size + scroll data) set viewport state for Overlays' and other Offset elements ✓ should set the viewport state to true if it is partially in viewport ✓ should set the viewport state to false if it is partially in viewport